 Did you know that teens who bully others are more likely to engage in risky behaviors?

 Research shows that bullying has been correlated with:

 Counselors can work with bullies in several different ways: First, they can reach out to these students one-on-one.
 Understanding an individual student’s situation and background can sometimes help shed light on why the teen is resorting to bullying.
 Second, counselors can teach these teens how to identify the emotions they are experiencing (i.e., anger, frustration, jealousy, and insecurity) and offer them positive ways to work through their feelings.
 Third, counselors can help those who bully practice introspection and understand how their words cut and leave scars that can last a lifetime.

 Bullying perpetrators need to feel cared for too.
-Counselors can help those who bully realize the affect they have on others, discuss the consequences of their behavior, and work on developing empathy.
+Counselors can help those who bully realize the effect they have on others, discuss the consequences of their behavior, and work on developing empathy.
 Counselors need to keep the role of counselor and disciplinarian separate.
-If the student feels threatened by counselors he/she will not be willing work with them toward positive change.
+If the student feels threatened by counselors, they will not be willing to work with them toward positive change.

 What advice can you give to counselors for dealing with parents of both the bullies and the bullied?